 Land Acknowledgement – Marywood Campus

-The Dominican Sisters and Associates of Grand Rapids acknowledge Aquinas campus and our Marywood campus as gifts of the Great Spirit’s creation and the ancestral home of the Anishinaabe: the Odawa, Ojibwe, and Bodewadmi tribal peoples* of the Three Fires Confederacy.
+This land on which we stand is gift of the Great Spirit’s creation and the ancestral home of the Anishinaabe: the Odawa, Ojibwe, and Bodewadmi tribal peoples* of the Three Fires Confederacy.

 We lament the violence caused by past actions of encampment and displacement.
-We apologize for these wrongs and prayerfully support and value Native American peoples and their homeland.
+We apologize for these wrongs and prayerfully support and value Native American peoples and their ancestral homeland.

 What is a “Land Acknowledgement”?